poppinlp/js-api-generator/README.md

 The method name for this api in generated module.

+#### method {String}

+The request method such as `post`.
+Ignore case.

 #### type {String}

-The request type such as `post`.
-Ignore upper or lower case.
+The alias for `method`.
+[DEPRECATED]

-#### needs {Array | Object}
+#### needs {Object | Array}

-Default: `[]`
+Default: `{}`

 If this is an array, strings in it will be used as property name to check existent and not empty in request data.
+[DEPRECATED]

-If this is an object, the key will be used as property name and the value as variable type(or type list) for data check.

-Support variable type check list:
+If this is an object, the key will be used as property name and the value as variable type(or type list) for data check. `Any` will be used if can't match any option.
+Supported variable type check list:

 - String
 - Number
 - Boolean
-- Null
 - Array
+- Blob
 - Object
+- Null
 - Any

+If any key is end with `?`, property name won't include the `?` and this key will be treated as optional.

 #### timeout {Number}